Analytical confidence intervals for the number of different objects in data streams: Theoretical resolution of computational aspects

-As a consequence of Theorem~\ref{thm:ris1}, we may build confidence intervals for $F_0$ based on the output of of Algorithm~\ref{alg:querying_data}.
-As an example, Algorithm~\ref{alg:conf_int} shows how to compute the confidence interval of the form $(0, \mathrm{upper})$.
+We recall that we build confidence intervals for $F_0$ based on the output $\mathbb{Y}$ of Algorithm~\ref{alg:querying_data}.
+For example, Algorithm~\ref{alg:conf_int} shows how to compute the confidence interval of the form $(0, \mathrm{upper})$ and it faces two nonlinear problems.
 Analogous procedures can be used to compute confidence intervals of other forms.
+The key computational point is the necessity of numerically solving some nonlinear equations that involve mathematical special functions.

-As underlined in the Algorithm~\ref{alg:conf_int}, it is necessary to solve numerically some nonlinear equations of the form $f(x)=0$ to find the final solution.
 In the following sections, we state the relevant inequalities that can be used to find the root of $f(x)=0$ in our context, with the Halley's method \cite{Scavo95}.
 This iterative method is given by

 it is essentially the Newton method applied to the function $g(x) = \tfrac{f(x)} {\sqrt{|f'(x)|}}$, and it achieves a cubic rate of convergence in the neighborhood of the solution, see \cite{Alef81}.